cloud-native-toolkit/site-developer-guide/docs/setup/setup-options.md

 !!!note
     If you are a developer attending a training event, where the training environment is provided, you should skip this section and move onto the Cloud-Native Toolkit fast [start content](../learning/fast-start.md)

 There is no single way to setup an enterprise development infrastructure for cloud native application development.
-There are [many different tools available](https://www.cncf.io/projects/) to help create Cloud Native applications.
+There are [many different tools available](https://www.cncf.io/projects/){: target="_blank" .external } to help create Cloud Native applications.
 You need to find the set of tools and processes to support the needs of the developers and how they work.
 This can be a time consuming processes, to evaluate available tools and determine how to integrate them into a development environment.

 The Cloud-Native toolkit is an opinionated set of tools to create a production ready development environment.
 The toolkit also provides installation options and starter kits to get you up and running quickly.